GEcaiIT/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorted_courseware.rst

 Create Content Groups
 *********************

+To create a content group, follow these steps.

 #.
 In Studio, select **Settings**, then select **Group Configurations**.

 #.
 On the **Group Configurations** page, click **New content group**.